jl3419-ljy/FPGA-Consultancy/Super_Resolution_Methods/README.md

 ## Application: Super Resolution (SuperRes)

-There are four most common deep learning algorithms for upscaling images such as EDSR, ESPCN, FSRCNN, LapSRN.
+There are four most common deep learning algorithms for upscaling images including EDSR, ESPCN, FSRCNN and LapSRN.
 More information about those algorithms can be found [here](https://learnopencv.com/super-resolution-in-opencv/).

 ## Profiling